New Zealand–Poland relations: Indirect relations and refugee resettlement

+Formal relations, 1973–present

 On 1 March 1973 New Zealand and Poland formally established diplomatic relations.
 Initially, relations between the two nations were limited during the Cold War.
 In 2004, Poland joined the European Union and opened an embassy in Wellington.

 In April 2005, New Zealand Prime Minister Helen Clark paid an official visit to Poland and opened the New Zealand embassy in Warsaw.
 She is the only Prime Minister of New Zealand to visit the country.
 In May 2008, a Working holiday visa scheme agreement was signed between both nations.

 In March 2013, both nations celebrated 40 years of diplomatic relations.
 Polish Foreign Minister Radosław Sikorski paid a visit to New Zealand to commemorate the establishment of diplomatic relations.

+In early September 2025, New Zealand Defence Minister Judith Collins visited Poland as part of a tour of Europe to strengthen New Zealand's defence and security relations with its European partners.
+In Warsaw, she met several senior Polish officials including Deputy Foreign Minister Władysław Teofil Bartoszewski and Deputy Prime Minister and Minister of National Defence Władysław Kosiniak-Kamysz.
+Collins also laid a wreath at the Tomb of the Unknown Soldier.

 Trade

 In 2018, total trade between both nations amounted to US$270 million.
 New Zealand's main exports to Poland include: fish fillets, wool, iron and steel structures and their parts.
 Poland's main exports to New Zealand include: trucks and vans, harvesting machinery, telephones and mobile phones.
 In April 2005, a double taxation agreement was signed between both nations.

+In July 2023, New Zealand signed a free trade agreement with the European Union.
+As a European Union member state, Poland became a party to the NZ-EU free trade agreement.